-New flights have opened up one of the UK's most distant outposts, bringing St Helena's whale sharks, Napoleonic past and locals (known as Saints) that much closer to home
+New flights have opened up one of the UK's most distant outposts, so Lyn Hughes visited in search of St Helena's whale sharks, Napoleonic history and unique culture

 Blue water, blue water, blue water, black water?
 “Whale shark!”
 Captain Anthony and I jumped up in unison, all chat forgotten, as we leapt to the side of the boat, eyes fixed on the dark shape under the waves, longer than our vessel.